-The concept of a digital guest experience is somewhat controversial to many in the industry.
-Afterall, the hotel business is unreservedly people centric.
-Hoteliers are in the business of making others feel comfortable.
-However, the process of interacting with guests has remained somewhat unchanged for decades.
-Many hoteliers assume an exceptional guest experience can only be successfully delivered and received as a face-to-face, or rather a human-to-human, interaction with guests.
-But the truth is that guests don’t stay at hotels in order to interact with hotel staff (spa hotels may be the exception).
-Guests stay at hotels because circumstances dictate that they cannot stay at their homes.
+The concept of a digitalized guest experience is somewhat controversial to many in the hotel industry.
+After all, the hotel business is unreservedly people–centric.
+Hoteliers must, above all else, make guests feel comfortable.
+This process — catering to the guest service experience — has remained largely unchanged for decades.
+Many hoteliers assume exceptional guest experiences can only be achieved through face-to-face, or rather human-to-human, interactions.
+The truth is guests don’t stay at hotels to interact with hotel staff (spa hotels may be the exception).
+Guests stay at hotels because circumstances dictate they cannot stay at their homes.

-Digital guest experience: Offering Choice of Service
+The Digitalized Guest Experience: Offering Choice of Service